 To get started, go to Management > Kibana > Saved Objects.
 With this UI, you can:

 View, edit, and delete objectsedit

 - To view and edit an object in its associated application, click the object title.

-- Relationships shows other objects that use this object so you know the impact of deleting it.
+- To show objects that use this object, so you know the impact of deleting it, click the relationships icon .

-Saved Objects offers an advanced Edit page for modifying the object definition.
-To open the page, click the object name in the list of objects.
+Some objects offer an advanced Edit page for modifying the object definition.
+To open the page, click the inspect icon .
 You can change the object title, add a description, and modify the JSON that defines the object properties.

 If you access an object whose index has been deleted, you can:

 - Recreate the index so you can continue using the object.